top of page

 • Phosphorus: Found in protein-rich foods such as meat, fish, poultry, eggs, dairy products, whole grains, chocolate, dairy products, nuts, and legumes.

 Some powerful ways to replenish electrolytes include coconut water considered ‘nature’s sports drink’, plant-based smoothies or adding electrolyte powders to purified water.
+(Related: How Much Water Do You Really Need?)

 Signs of Electrolyte Imbalance